 - Library staff will make sure that any embargo periods are properly applied to files.

 - When the closed access period expires, the work becomes open access.

 Is there a deadline to deposit my work in the Repository when it’s accepted for publication?

-Yes and it’s very important you deposit your research as soon as your work is accepted for publication.
-The rule allows 3 months to deposit in the research repository but if you miss the deadline, your research will not be eligible for REF 2021.
+Yes, and it’s very important you deposit your research as soon as your work is accepted for publication.
+The rule allows three months to deposit in the research repository but if you miss the deadline, your research will not be eligible for REF 2021.

-When does this new open access rule come into force?
+When did these open access rules come into force?

 All journal articles and conference papers with an ISSN published after 1st April 2016 must be open access.
 Work published before this date and deposited in the University’s research repository is also eligible for REF 2021 and could make a real difference to the results.